-There are four main components in paint, they are resin, additives, solvent, and pigment.
+There are four main components in paint: resin, additives, solvent, and pigment.
 The resin is the binder that holds all the pigments together.
 It allows the product to adhere to the surface is it painted too.
-A water based paint uses acrylic emulsion polymers to bind.
+A water-based paint uses acrylic emulsion polymers to bind.
 Common acrylic polymers come in a wide variety of types and combinations, such as methyl and butyl methacrylate.
 Inexpensive paints use polyvinyl acetate to bind.

 Additives are used to enhance the properties of the substance.
 It makes it glide on the wall with a brush.
 It also makes it mold and scuff resistant.
 Without additives, the drying time would not be as fast as it is and there would be sag resistance.
 Solvents act as a carrier that helps bind the pigments and resin together.
 These agents can be organic, like mineral turps, or the manufacturer can use plain water.

 There are five critical parts in the paint manufacturing process.
-They are a measurement of ingredients, preparation and pigment dispersion, Let-down, laboratory testing, and canning.
+They are a measurement of ingredients, preparation and pigment dispersion, let-down, laboratory testing, and canning.
 Paint is manufactured in large lots.
 Using calibrated vats, the ingredients are measured and weighed on scales.
 Pigments are added next.
 These powders are small and stick together forming clumps.
 They are broken down by the resin and additives that keep them from sticking together, which is called dispersion.
-Mixers are used to combine and disperse the pigments.
+Industrial paint mixer machines are used to combine and disperse the pigments.

 In the let-down stage, the resin, solvent, and additives are combined in a large vat.
 The mill-base is stirred in during this phase.
 Any final additions are added during this stage, if necessary.
 The finished product is tested in a laboratory.
 Before manufacturing is approved, critical ingredients are tested.
 They will ensure it is sufficiently mixed and no further processing is needed.
 They check the viscosity, tint strength, color, gloss, dry time, and overall appearance.